NickArakaki/nick-arakaki-blueprint-take-home/README.md

 npm install
 ```

-- \*\*Note: if your server is listening on a different port than 8000, you will need to update the proxy field in `/client/package.json` to reflect what port your server is listening on
+- \*\*NOTE: if your server is listening on a different port than 8000, you will need to update the proxy field in `/client/package.json` to reflect what port your server is listening on

 ```json
 {